Neural Mean-Field Games: Extending Mean-Field Game Theory with Neural Stochastic Differential Equations

 The predictions made with the neural MFG, which are shown in Figure \ref{fig: predictions sir neural mfg}, capture the peaks in infections around January, May, and August 2021 (middle panel).
 While the model fit is not fully accurate, it is interesting to learn how a similar model without a neural drift component performs on the same task.
-To this end, we modelled the SIR dynamics using predetermined, deterministic drift based on Equation \ref{eq: population_dynamics} and a neural diffusion with the same parameterization as the diffusion in the Neural MFG.
-The resulting model, of which the predictions are presented in Figure \ref{fig: predictions sir mfg}, performs less well than the neural MFG.
+To this end, we modelled the SIR dynamics using predetermined, deterministic drift based on Equation \ref{eq: population_dynamics} and a neural diffusion with the same parameterization as the diffusion in the neural MFG.
+The resulting model, referred to as PDE MFG, performs less well than the neural MFG (Figure \ref{fig: predictions sir mfg}).
 Even though the model succeeds in capturing the shape of the viral dynamics, the scale is incorrect.
 In addition, the model tends to overestimate the peak of infections observed around May 2021, suggesting that the addition of $v$ enables the neural MFG to more accurately predict the viral dynamics.